-- For people to pray with God’s world-wide family from 25 May-4 June: individually, as a family or as part of a church, and together as a diocesan family at a Beacon Event at St Paul’s Cathedral on the eve of Pentecost
+- For people to pray with God’s world-wide family from 21 May – 31 May: individually, as a family or as part of a church, and together as a diocesan family at an Online Beacon Event at St Paul’s Cathedral on Sunday, 24 May, 6pm (AEST)

-- For people to be transformed through prayer by the Holy Spirit, finding new confidence to be witnesses for Jesus Christ.
-View our Resource Section for ideas
+- For people to be transformed through prayer by the Holy Spirit, finding new confidence to be witnesses for Jesus Christ

 In this section of the St Paul’s Cathedral website you can find resources.
 There also resources available on the Thy Kingdom Come Global website here.